akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The Third Week

-She went to the gate that evening, but she did not stay long.
+She went to the gate another evening, but she did not stay long.
 The sky was grey, the road empty.
 She told herself there was no point waiting for news that would not come.

 But just then, a short stout stranger came down the lane into village, his staff tapping on the packed earth.